 Project management software is a not-so-secret trick of the trade that project managers use to monitor project progress, track expenditures, and automate status reporting.
-This frees up their time to engage on tough stakeholder challenges that only a human can solve.
+This frees up their time to focus on tough stakeholder challenges that only a human can solve.

 8 Reasons to Use Project Management Software